 Add-ons let backers to snap up what they missed during the initial campaign, or to pick and choose additional items that are outside their pledge level.
 From a business perspective, they’re justified: it’s easier to sell to an existing customer than a new one.
 Your backers are a captive audience.
 Sometimes, like in Stegmaier’s case, they can be so successful they unlock a campaign stretch goal.

-Some project creators use add-on as a tool for gauging market validation.
-Gareth Everard, the project creator behind Rockwell Razors, used add-ons in BackerKit to “test demand for different products before proceeding with full production”.
+Some creators use add-on as a tool for gauging market validation.
+Gareth Everard, the creator behind Rockwell Razors, used add-ons in BackerKit to “test demand for different products before proceeding with full production”.

 “We make razors on Kickstarter, but the gamut of men’s grooming products spans a bit wider,” Everard says.
 He wanted to see whether it was worth selling a full suite of men’s grooming products and accessories.